Northern Virginia

 Don't miss the self-guided tour of the restored Arlington House (Lee's home).

 Admission is free but there is a parking charge.
-Save time and shoe leather; buy a Tourmobile ticket.
+Save time and shoe leather; buy a tour bus ticket.
 The cemetery is open daily 8 am–7 pm April–September.
 It closes at 5 pm other months.
-Arlington House is open 9:30 am-4:30 pm; nearby museum is open 8 am-4:30 pm.
+Arlington House is open 9:30 am-4:30 pm.

 Freedman's Village